 What is TH!NK?

-TH!NK is a new initiative on campus that is designed to cultivate students’ higher order skills in critical and creative thinking.
+TH!NK is an initiative on campus that is designed to cultivate students’ higher order skills in critical and creative thinking and self-reflection.
 In TH!NK courses, you will explore disciplinary content through a lens of critical and creative thinking, allowing you to take ownership of your learning and to truly engage your mind.
 These are skills we all need to be good citizens and to meaningfully contribute to society through our work.

 Faculty who are implementing TH!NK strategies into courses received extensive training and will provide you with opportunities to develop and receive feedback on your higher-order thinking skills.
 They will arm you with the intellectual standards for critical and creative thinking, as well as tools to help you reflect on your own thinking (metacognition) so that your skills will “stick” from one learning experience to another.

 How will this help me in the workforce?

 Critical and creative thinking are the keys to work and economic prosperity in the twenty-first century.
 There is a long-term trend away from routine-oriented work, which requires people to do the same things every day, and toward creativity-oriented jobs that ask people to engage in analysis and to make judgments.
 The creative class includes people whose work it is to create new forms (for example, writers, engineers, and designers) and people who work in a wide range of knowledge-intensive industries that ask them to make critical and creative decisions about specific problems in their fields.
 Successful universities in the twenty-first century will be those that educate graduates who contribute to a critical and creative workforce.
 NC State faculty, therefore, believe that developing students’ critical and creative thinking skills are among the highest priorities of a college education.